 - Double DIN - At twice the size of Single DIN stereos, Double DIN versions are big enough for extra features such as a screen that's capable of mirroring your smartphone or showing you directions.

 How do I fit them to my car?

 Unfortunately, replacing your old stereo with the latest tech isn't always that easy and there are a couple of problems you might run into.
 Thankfully, they tend to be easily solved with a few fitting accessories that you can pick up at your local Halfords.

 - Fascia Adaptors - Once your old stereo is removed, you might be left with a hole in your dashboard that isn't quite filled by your new radio.
 That's where fascia adaptors come in; they'll fill in the gap whilst retaining the look of your dash.

-- Harness Adapters - Different stereos may use different wiring connections, but this can be fixed with a harness adaptor.
+- Harness Adaptors - Different stereos may use different wiring connections, but this can be fixed with a harness adaptor.
 They simply plug in without the need for fiddling around with wires.

 - Steering Wheel Control Adaptors - Radio controls on steering wheels can be made to work with your new stereo with one of these.

 If we haven't answered your particular question or you'd like to know more, pop into your local Halfords store and we'll be more than happy to help.

 And if you've decided to upgrade but are a bit daunted by installing it yourself, we can fit your new stereo for you as well as show you how to use it.